Nisha-B-Rajput/FPGA-Implementation-of-the-Trigonometric-Functions-Using-the-CORDIC-Algorithm/README.md

 The sine and cosine functions are obtained using the rotational mode CORDIC.
 The input angle is fed into the angle accumulator.
 The X and Y values are initialized with 1 and 0 respectively.
 The CORDIC algorithm presents the scaled version of sine and cosine in the X and Y after the desired latency.
 If the value of X is initialized with 1/K, then the result will be the unscaled sine and cosine outputs.
 The CORDIC algorithm uses the multiplication as a part of the rotation operation.
 Hence the design will be multiplier less implementation.
 The design works for all positive and negative angles.

+## IMPLEMENTATION OF Arc Tan FUNCTION

+Vectoring mode in CORDIC is used for implementing the rectangular to polar conversion.

 ## References:

 1. https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8728315